SEL in the Classroom: Lower Elementary

 SEL CAN BE LEARNED: A former principal discusses how SEL skills are not innate but can be learned, taught and practiced.

-CHALLENGES OF HOLDING SEL AT THE FRONT & CENTER: Nima authentically shares the challenges he has as a site leader of holding SEL as a “big rock” at Garfield.
+CHALLENGES OF HOLDING SEL AT THE FRONT & CENTER: A former principal authentically shares the challenges he has as a site leader of holding SEL as a “big rock” at an elementary school.

-USING CSC AT STAFF MEETINGS: Nima shares how he uses the CSC class meeting structure at staff meetings to build adult culture.
+USING CSC AT STAFF MEETINGS: A former principal shares how he uses the CSC class meeting structure at staff meetings to build adult culture.

-SEL & LEADERSHIP: Nima discusses how SEL informs his leadership practice.
+SEL & LEADERSHIP: A former principal discusses how SEL informs his leadership practice.

-PERSONAL SEL JOURNEY: Kevin Taylor describes his personal SEL journey growing up in Oakland and working in OUSD.
+PERSONAL SEL JOURNEY: A former network superintendent describes his personal SEL journey growing up in Oakland and working in OUSD.

-SEL & LEADERSHIP: Former Network Superintendents Ron Smith and Kevin Taylor discuss how SEL informs their leadership practice.
+SEL & LEADERSHIP: Two former network superintendents discuss how SEL informs their leadership practice.

-BUILDING STRONG RELATIONSHIPS: Ron Smith shares how he creates powerful relationships and how essential this is to being a good leader and moving the work.
+BUILDING STRONG RELATIONSHIPS: A former network superintendent shares how he creates powerful relationships and how essential this is to being a good leader and moving the work.

-SEL AS INTEGRAL TO LEARNING: Ron Smith discusses how SEL is integral to learning and academics.
+SEL AS INTEGRAL TO LEARNING: A former network superintendent discusses how SEL is integral to learning and academics.